Table of Contents

 If you overcontribute, it means that you have to pay more tax.
 On the other hand, you’ll get new tax forms from HR if the mistake is corrected.

 It’s possible to pay more taxes if you give too much.
 HR will send you a fresh set of tax forms once the error has been remedied.
 The first document is a new W-2.
 It will show the overpayment on the new W-2 as an increase in taxable earnings.
-You need to provide this number when you file your 1040 for that year with the updated W-2.
+You must provide this number when you file your 1040 for that year with the updated W-2.
 In addition, a revised tax return is required if you’ve previously submitted your taxes for that year.
 It will also report your overcontribution profits to you on a 1099-R.

 You’ll receive this letter in January of the year following the year the overcontribution was repaid.
 If you don’t notice and remedy the overcontribution problem by the year’s tax day after the overcontribution, that 1099-R might be significantly greater (causing more taxes).
 Overconsumption made after that deadline isn’t included in an employee’s cost basis for calculating the taxable amount of every benefit or payment under the plan.